Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Methodology

 with

-where $w_{\text{res}}^{(i)} > 0$ is the gradient-adaptive weight controlling the contribution of each residual point, and $\beta$ is the gradient-adaptive weight hyperparameter.
-This mechanism down-weights in parameter sampling regions to avoid overfitting with high gradients, which means near discontinuities, while increasing weights in specific smoother regions to improve accuracy.
-This strategy facilitates more precise estimation of $\hat{\vartheta}_p(\mathbf{x},t)$, supporting accurate parameter sampling results based on the learned spatiotemporal coefficient field.
+where $w_{\text{res}}^{(i)} > 0$ is the gradient-adaptive weight controlling the contribution of each residual point, $\nabla_{(\mathbf{x},t)}$ denotes the spatiotemporal gradient operator acting on the sub-network output, and $\beta$ is the gradient-adaptive weight hyperparameter.
+This mechanism down-weights residual points in regions where the sampled coefficient field exhibits large gradients near discontinuity interfaces $\mathcal{J}_{\theta}$, while increasing weights in smoother regions to improve accuracy.
+This strategy facilitates more precise estimation of $\hat{\theta}_p(\mathbf{x},t)$, supporting accurate parameter sampling results based on the learned spatiotemporal coefficient field.